makersacademy/bowling-challenge/README.md

 * Run in your favourite browser (Chrome, I hope)
 * Get, set and BOWL

-## What it Does
+## Description

 Bowl'd Away counts and sums the scores of a bowling game for one player (in JavaScript).
 Click buttons to generate 'rolls' and your score is returned to you.

 Bowl'd Away aims to simulate as much of the bowling scoring experience as possible.
 This means 'X' for strikes, '/' for spares and a realistic bowling scoresheet.

 ### Rules